tomicapretto/etc/lessons/02_RegressionRefresher/Regression_Refresher.md

 ## Modeling with categories

 * Species is of a different nature than Length
-* Math with categories don't make sense
+* Math with categories doesn't make sense
 * Split the line into multiple lines
 <!-- #endregion -->